Debayan Ganguly (Dev Ayan) is an MBA with 2 years of experience in B2B sales. He likes to share his learnings through blogs and videos.

 Most of the sales process begins with a cold call.
 You have a list of the potential clients curated by the employees who worked before you or your seniors.
 You start cold calling them, give a catchy intro, grab their attention, and go on pitching about your product.
 If you grab their attention in the first 10 seconds, you have them for the next 10 minutes, provided you have a good product.

 Now the bottleneck in this process is the hesitation in making the call.
 As an introvert who had never started any conversation before, I found it very daunting to call people.
 I had always considered respecting people's privacy.
-But I realised some things in me needed a change.
+But I realized some things in me needed a change.

-I learnt to get over my hesitation by breaking down the calling process into little steps.
+I learned to get over my hesitation by breaking down the calling process into little steps.
 First, dial the number.
 Second, wait for the person to pick up.
 Third, pitch.
 I repeated this step for every call.
 And I kept doing this one call at a time till the time I was used to making calls.

 Another time when I used to travel for a meeting, mostly my clients used to be industrial clients located in an industrial area.
 I made a note of all the industries in the vicinity, and after I was done meeting, I used to visit those companies without an appointment.
-Often, I couldn't cross the threshold of security guards, but there were a few times when I was allowed in, the people of the company gave me an audience.
+Often, I couldn't cross the threshold of security guards, but a few times when I was allowed in, the people of the company gave me an audience.

 So in sales, you will have a minimal conversion rate.
 That shouldn't stop you from taking a bold step now and then.